Amir-Mirfallahi/Vue-Jobs/README.md

-# vue-crash-2024
+# Vue Job

-This template should help get you started developing with Vue 3 in Vite.
+This website is created with Vue JS and it can be used to organize jobs.

 ## Recommended IDE Setup